History of Holy Trinity Church, Fareham

 of Holy Trinity church, Fareham

-By the Reverend Ian Jagger (now the Venerable Ian Jagger, Archdeacon of Durham)
+By the Reverend Ian Jagger (Venerable Ian Jagger, Retired)

 This church like most others is a living building.
 It was built for the purpose of those who first used it, and as the generations have gone by, and different things have become important, it has been changed, redesigned by each succeeding group of Christians.
-This page shows some illustrations from the archives which show that the building has changed many times to meet the needs of those worshipping God here.
-This is intended to try to explain why the various changes have been made.
+The building has changed many times to meet the needs of those worshipping God here.

 This shows the church built as a ‘preaching shop’, every space used for seating, including the galleries and the high pews with no middle aisle.
 The 3-decker pulpit is central and there is little sign of a communion table or a ‘holy place’.
 Even the triple-arched reredos displays words (perhaps the commandments, the Lord’s Prayer or other suitable text).
 At this period large numbers of people came to church to hear the Word of God preached.
 There is no sign of music, no choir stalls, organ or hymn boards, though there may have been a band with singers in the gallery.

 To see what Holy Trinity probably looked like at that time one needs to visit a church such as St John’s in Chichester.
 That church is now redundant and is in the care of the Churches Preservation Trust.
 However, its interior is virtually unchanged from when it was built in 1812 and is a very good example of a rare surviving Preaching House.